CoreTurboBoost/vim-dotfiles/README.md

 ## Opening the text editor

 - To open the code editor run the `vimc` command.
-Just after opening the editor run `:PlugInstall` to install the new plug-ins.
 - To open the text editor run the `vimt` command.

+## First startup instructions for the code editor
+ 1. Go to [](https://github.com/junegunn/vim-plug) and follow the installation instructions to install the plugin manager.
+ 2. Then open the code editor with the `vimc` command and run the vim command `:PlugInstall` to install all the required plugins.